adilusman51/android-challenge/README.md

 - Get location data from https://payback-coding-challenge.s3.eu-central-1.amazonaws.com/germany.json
 - Determine the current geo location of the device.
 - Have one screen that shows one editable textview (to enter search text) and a button to clear the input.
 - Below that show a scrollable list of the loaded location data.
-List items show the name of an item, the address and geo location.
+List items show the name of an item, the address and the distance to the current location.
 The list is sorted by distance to the current location.
 - While typing text into the search textview, the list should be be filtered on the fly and only show items containing the search string.
 - Write a unit test for one component of the application.